ioannapapanikolaou/legal-case-agent-guide/index.md

-# 📚 **Legal Case Management Agent - User Guide**
+# 𓍝 **Legal Case Management Agent - User Guide**

-## 🚀 **What This Agent Does**
+## ⭐ **What This Agent Does**
-Your AI-powered assistant helps lawyers analyze legal case judgments, extract key information, and generate professional summaries and Q&A transcripts.
+This AI-powered assistant helps lawyers analyze legal case judgments, extract key information, and generate professional summaries and Q&A transcripts.

 ## 📖 **How to Use the Agent**